 The group discussing the topic of communities and sustainable tourism.
 Credit: Diadrasis

 The SWOT table of World Heritage Sites.
 Credit: Chloe Porter.

 We visited both Bahrain’s Pearling Path World Heritage Site as a case study, and as a basis for our workshops and roundtable discussions on society and history, materials and places, new technologies, climate change, communities, and sustainable tourism.

-Amongst many activities (visit a traditional boatyard, visit a modern madbasa, visit the coral reef and the intercultural dinner, we built a traditional house made of gypsum, stone, clay and bamboo.
+We visited a traditional boatyard and the coral reef attended an intercultural dinner and built a traditional house made of gypsum, stone, clay and bamboo.